internaloha/internaloha/scrapers-v2/README.md

 Since only one scraper is implemented and has data available for it, the csv file contains only two rows: a header row, and a single data row containing available information for three days in which the NSF scraper was invoked.

+## Development mode (don't commit output files)

+During development, people will be running scrapers and generating both listing and statistics "output" files in their branches.
+This could lead to lots of spurious merge conflicts when trying to merge your branches back into main.

+To avoid this problem, both the scrape and statistics scripts have a flag called "--commit-files" which is (currently) false by default.
+When false, all listing file names have a ".dev.json" suffix, and all statistics file names have a ".dev.csv" suffix.
+Both of these suffixes are git-ignored, with the result that all output files you create during development are not committed to your branch or to main.

+If you want your data files to be committed, then you just run either script with the option "--commit-files", which makes that flag true.
+Then the associated output files are created with ".json" (rather than ".dev.json") or ".csv" (rather than ".dev.csv"), and so they will not be git-ignored.

 ## Implement your own scraper.

 First, check to make sure that you can run the NSF scraper successfully in your own environment.
 I suggest you read through the `Scraper.ts` and `Scraper.nsf.ts` files and make sure you understand the superclass and subclass relationship.
 Notice how the NSF scraper methods frequently call the superclass method initially, then augment this behavior with additional code.